Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Misery (1990)

-Rob Reiner directed this Stephen King adaptation, earning the novel series’ first and only Oscar win.
+Rob Reiner directed this Stephen King adaptation.

 In the only Stephen King adaptation to win an Academy Award, Kathy Bates took home the Oscar for Best Actress by playing Annie Wilkes, who rescues best-selling romance novelist Paul Sheldon (James Caan) after a near-fatal car accident and begins nursing him back to health—that is, until she realizes he’s about to kill off her favorite fictional character of his, Misery Chastain.
 The scene where she “hobbles” him by breaking both his ankles with a sledgehammer is considered one of the most unsettling in film history.